-The Gypsy Kings are a easy transition to Latin Music.
+The Gipsy Kings are a easy transition to Latin Music.
 Kids and parents can enjoy their music quickly even if Latin music is unfamiliar.
-We listen to The Best of the Gypsy Kings in the car all the time and cook taco’s to it in the kitchen.
+The GK’s are from Europe and draw from many traditions, including flamenco, salsa, Cuban music and even rock and roll, with an energetic and driving sound.
+We listen to The Best of the Gypsy Kings in the car all the time and cook tacos with it on in the background.

-A great CD for African music is African Playground .
-We absolutely love this CD and have some favorites the kids can’t help but dance too.
+A great CD for African music is African Playground.
+We absolutely love this CD and have some favorites the kids can’t help but dance to.
 For a more African to American transition in music, we listen to Jazz and Blues Cd’s we pick up from the Library.

-Teach Me German is a fun book and music combination that has German Kids songs and short reading lessons in an easy format.
-Kids can color each lesson and a few pages can be done at a time.
-It’s a series with Teach Me More German the next book.
+Teach Me German is a fun book and music combination that has kids’ songs in German and short reading lessons in an easy format.
+Kids can color each lesson page, and a few pages can be done at a time.
+Teach Me More German is the next book in this series.
 We used these books around the Christmas holidays as their are special holiday sections, but it takes kids on an adventure through the year, so it could work in any season.

-Teach Me Everyday Spanish is a book we use year after year.
+In the same vein is Teach Me Everyday Spanish, a book we’ve used year after year.
 The songs are fun and they have a mix of English and Spanish so even the kids who are listening for fun won’t get lost!
-It’s really easy and the series.
-We have used Teach Me More Spanish as well, as an addition to our other Spanish language resources we use at home to encourage our kids to learn multiple languages.
-Fun coloring, story-telling and kids songs!
+It’s really easy and we have also used Teach Me More Spanish as supplement to the other Spanish-language resources we use at home to encourage our kids to learn multiple languages.
+Fun coloring, story-telling and kids’ songs!

 Exploring the Senses with Music and Songs for Kids:

-Explore music through the senses SEEING the universe as never before with great songs from The Mighty Sky musical experience.
-These songs for kids have been awarded the “Smart Media” and “Notable” medals by the Library Association and Academic’s Association.
-It rocks and creates a beautiful picture of the universe through music.
+Explore music through the senses, SEEING the universe as never before, with great songs from The Mighty Sky musical experience.
+These songs for kids have been awarded the “Smart Media” and “Notable” medals by the American Library Association and Academics Association.
+This collection rocks and creates a beautiful picture of the universe through music.

-A great CD related to all things food and also for all the Bare Naked Ladies fans our there!
-Snacktime is BNL take on a kids CD that does not disappoint.
-Weather you have a picky eater or kids who love to eat this CD makes food a feast of musical fun.
-We use this in the car just for giggles!
+A great CD related to all things food and also for all the Barenaked Ladies fans out there!
+Snacktime is BNL’s take on a kids’ CD that does not disappoint.
+Whether you have a picky eater or kids who love to eat, this CD makes food a feast of musical fun.
+We play this in the car just for giggles!
 Then we sing it in the kitchen because we know all the lyrics.

 Auditory Meditations for Kids:

-These are tracks I love to use with kids I work with and with my own family.
+These are tracks I love to use in my work with kids and with my own family.
 My favorite is Mermaids and Fairy Dust.